wintercms/meta/release-notes/build-466.md

 - Fixed issue where `php artisan theme:sync --target=database` wouldn't properly sync to the specified target.
 - Improved the flexibility of the PluginManager in accepting plugin identifiers that are not perfectly matched to the desired plugin's casing (i.e. `Rainlab.Blog` would be considered an invalid plugin identifier prior to this change, it is now correctly identified as belonging to `RainLab.Blog`).
 - Fixed issue where pivot records being created or updated through the `RelationController` would not trigger the form field change events.
+- Update manager now respects the values of `cms.pluginsPathLocal` and `cms.themesPathLocal` when installing new plugins & themes.

 ## Security Improvements
 - Fixed vulnerabilities that required the `cms.manage_assets` permission to execute (local file inclusion, arbitrary file deletion, & arbitrary upload of asset file types).
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.
 - Fixed vulnerability where maliciously crafted CSV files could lead to a self-XSS attack when using the `ImportExportController` behavior.
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.
 - Prevented potential CSV injection attacks via the `ImportExportController` behavior.
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.

 ## Translation Improvements
 - Improved German translation.